Cistus Plant Care: Tips On Growing The Rockrose

 At the end of the season, pinch the entire plant back a bit to encourage more growth in the coming season.

-Early in the springtime, examine your plants carefully and remove any stems damaged during the winter.
+Early in the springtime, examine your plants carefully and remove any stems that suffered winter damage.

 Avoid severe pruning as this is damaging to Rockrose plants.